6 Reasons Why the Connecticut Shore is a Top U.S. Fishing Destination Last Updated: July 2023

 If you love saltwater fishing, the compact state of Connecticut offers huge opportunities.
-A world-renowned estuary, more than 100 species, U.S. Coast Guard-certified captains and easy access make Connecticut’s shoreline fishing a top United States destination for any experienced or novice saltwater fisherman.
+A world-renowned estuary, more than 100 species, United States Coast Guard-certified captains, and easy access make Connecticut’s shoreline fishing a top United States destination for any experienced or novice saltwater fisherman.

 1. One of the World’s Top 10 Estuaries